Skip to main content

 What Is A Resource Calendar?

 A resource calendar is a tool that shows team member availability.
 It’s used to determine whether your resource management plan is feasible and to track capacity and utilization (how much time they have and any competing work priorities).
-It also accounts for public holidays, non working days, or days when project team members will be unavailable (vacation, planned time off, etc.).
+It also accounts for public holidays, non-working days, or days when project team members will be unavailable (vacation, planned time off, etc.).

-Create your calendar at the start of a project (with your project plan) and update it regularly.
+You should create your calendar at the start of a project (with your project plan) and update it regularly.
 It’s best to build it directly in your resource management software or the tool you’re using to manage your projects.
 It’s usually created by the project manager, but a resource manager might also create it.

 The Purpose Of A Resource Calendar